Go straight to the content

 Traditional martial arts vs. more modern hard styles

-I've practiced and taught various martial arts and I'm a great admirer of the philosophy behind many traditional martial arts.
-Generally, there's a great deal of respect , and etiquette and discipline are highly valued.
-Furthermore, I've always felt that traditional martial arts placed more emphasis on technique and execution.
+I have practiced and taught various martial arts and am a great enthusiast of the philosophy behind many traditional martial arts.
+Generally, there is a lot of respect present, and etiquette and discipline are highly valued.
+Additionally, I have always felt that traditional martial arts place more emphasis on technique and execution.

-That being said, it's fantastic if you can later incorporate this technique into "harder" fighting styles, where more is allowed: kickboxing, Thai boxing, and even MMA.
-George St. Pierre (one of the best, perhaps the very best UFC fighters ever) also had a foundation and background in a traditional martial art: karate.
+That said, it is fantastic if you can later incorporate this technique into "harder" fighting styles where more is allowed: kickboxing, thai boxing, and even MMA.
+George St. Pierre (one of the best, perhaps the greatest UFC fighter ever) also had a base and background in a traditional martial art: Karate.

-In short, I'm a proponent of introducing children to traditional martial arts, especially if you have the opportunity.
-As they get older, introduce them to boxing, kickboxing, and MMA.
+In short, especially for children, I am in favor of introducing them to traditional martial arts if you have that opportunity nearby.
+As they get older, let them get acquainted with boxing, kickboxing, and MMA.

 Which martial arts are most suitable for children?